HullUni-bioinformatics/MIG-Phylogenomics/README.md

 ### Quality trimmed paired read file
 These were used for mapping of genes and of contig pairs, based on raw read libraries indicated by +  .
 They are available in [this location](https://1drv.ms/f/s!An9b1MJGDGMhgQU6nCh-hCDFkjuU) until 25/6/2018.
 Aternatively, they can be created in notebook 2.

-### 25M read dubset of the first trimmed read file
+### 25M read subset of the first trimmed read file
 These were used for mitochondrial genome assembly, based on the first read trimmed file.
 When link is provided instead of a file, the trimmed read one file had less than 25 M reads in it and was also used as the subset.
 The links will need to be recreated on your system.
 These files are created in notebook 5.

 ## Notebooks and related files